JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 The first thing to understand is how to select an element in the DOM.
 D3.js is similar to
 <a href="https://jquery.com/" target="_blank">jQuery</a> when selecting element using selectors.
 If there is a class on the DOM element you would use a prefix of `.` then the class attribute value to select it with a selector.
-Let's see of example of selecting a element with a class selector.
+Let's see a example of selecting a element with a class selector.

 {% highlight html %}
   <div class="example">